 Set a budget

 Thanksgiving spending can easily get a little out of control, speaking from experience.
 To avoid being shocked when you get to the checkout at the grocery store, set a budget in advance and try to stick to it.
 Turkeys, especially if they are large or a heritage variety, can be really pricey.
 Maybe opt for a whole chicken instead, especially if you have a smaller group.
 Prioritize what's important to you.
 Appetizers might be a big part of your meal, or you might skip them altogether.
 And, don't forget to ask guests to help, too.
 Can someone bring wine or dessert?
 The entire costs of the meal don't need to fall on the host.

 This can pertain to items or tasks.
 Is your oven full and you don't feel like making stuffing?
 Ask a friend to take it on.
 Need more cups or plates than you have on hand?
 Very fair thing to request.
 If you are like me and are a little controlling in the kitchen (hey, at least I'm honest), drinks and desserts are the thing to delegate.
 Having the people who are not as kitchen savvy bring drinks is a great way to keep it even and get everyone involved.
 With a little organization, a Friendsgiving potluck is very doable, and cheaper for everyone coming.

 Utilize your slow cooker

 This appliance was my saving grace on Thanksgiving last year.
 Simply add the ingredients and let it be until meal time.
-I made the world’s easiest Slow-Cooker Dinner Rolls to round out the meal with only 25 minutes of active time.
-You can make everything from Slow-Cooker Pumpkin Cheesecake to Slow-Cooker Hot Cider with Brandy with ease.
+You can even make our Slow-Cooker Hot Cider with Brandy with ease.
 Your oven may not be able to handle everything, so cooking dishes in the slow cooker is handy.